-The Council is responsible for issuing statements on government proposals and on their regulatory impact assessments.
-The Council may also issue statements on the impact assessments of other draft legislation, including significant decree-level provisions or the regulatory impact of EU legislation.
-The Council is not responsible for conducting impact assessments but it analyses proposed assessments and makes suggestions for improvements in impact assessments.
-The Council issues approximately 40 statements each year.
+The Finnish Council of Regulatory Impact Analysis is tasked with issuing statements on government proposals and on their regulatory impact assessments.
+The Council may also issue statements on the impact assessments of other draft legislation, including significant decree-level provisions or the regulatory impacts of EU legislation.
+The Council does not conduct impact assessments, but it analyses the assessments that have been conducted and makes suggestions for improving impact assessments.
+The Council issues 20 to 30 statements each year.

 The analyses are not binding on the ministries.
-If a government proposal has been considered in the Council of Regulatory Impact Analysis, a note of the procedure will be made under the item 'preparation of the matter'.
+If a government proposal has been considered by the Council, a note of this procedure will be made under the item 'preparation of the matter'.
 The proposal must also include a mention of how the Council's statement has been taken into account.
 The statements issued by the Council are public.

 Cooperation with administration